 Children are disgusting.
 For that reason I travel with an elephant’s worth of Wet Ones and hand sanitizer.
 This is so ingrained in my daughter that she pulled hand sanitizer out of her purse at church today when they got a snack.
 We’ve had vomit in the car more than once (different kids, different trips) and diarrhea in the car once.
 That was not good.
 We have had children with enough sand to start building a hurricane barrier in their shorts and a flight to catch in an hour (poor parent decision making there–and also why I wound up in an outdoor shower with a Russian man and a naked toddler).
 We have had loveys left in horrible places, rubbed all over hotel room floors, and then kissed profusely when they were found.
 Seriously.
 Super gross.

-We do not enter any location unnoticed.
-We take up the entire escalator at the airport.
-And the entire elevator in hotels.
+You do not enter any location unnoticed when you have children.
+We have fights over who gets to press the button in the elevator.
+We unintentionally block the escalator at the airport.
 We are not quiet.
 We are not stealthy.
-We were asked to leave the tour at Independence Hall, laughed at (good-naturedly) by retirees in line at the National History Museum in D.C., and directly addressed by TSA agents in Atlanta, Seattle, and LA.
-So many people comment on our four kids (it’s not like it’s 40, people) that I don’t even notice it most of the time anymore.
+We have been asked to leave the tour at Independence Hall, laughed at (good-naturedly) by retirees in line at the National History Museum in D.C., and directly addressed by TSA agents in Atlanta, Seattle, and LA.
+So many strangers comment on our small kids that I don’t even notice it most of the time anymore.
 A Japanese man and I had a conversation in broken English outside Yellowstone Lodge about how I did, in fact, give birth to them myself.
 Mostly I find this hilarious, but it certainly takes more bravado than I expected.

 |What we take on an airplane.
 Not subtle.|